acaztec/iGradMCP/README.md

 2. **Connect to Vercel:**
    - Go to [vercel.com](https://vercel.com)
    - Import your GitHub repository
+   - **CRITICAL**: Click "Edit" next to Root Directory and set it to `apps/web`
-   - Vercel will auto-detect the Next.js app in `apps/web`
+   - Framework will auto-detect as Next.js
+   - Leave all other build settings as default

 3. **Configure Environment Variables in Vercel:**
    - Add `OPENAI_API_KEY` with your OpenAI key